denoland/docs/runtime/manual/tools/lsp.md

 :::info

 Usually humans do not use this subcommand directly.
-For example, 'deno lsp' can provide IDEs with go-to-definition support and automatic code formatting.
+The 'deno lsp' can provide IDEs with go-to-definition support and automatic code formatting.

 :::